 - 24-hour reporting line - Telephone: +44 1252 512299

 Accidents and serious incidents involving Isle of Man registered aircraft which have occurred in other countries are primarily investigated by the local accident investigation authority.
 Contact information is available from the International Civil Aviation Organisation.

-Regardless of the location of the event, a Mandatory Occurrence Report Form 30 must be completed and submitted to the Isle of Man Aircraft Registry no later than 96 hours following discovery of the accident or serious incident.
+Regardless of the location of the event, a Form 30 Occurrence Report must be completed and submitted to the Isle of Man Aircraft Registry no later than 96 hours following discovery of the accident or serious incident.

 For further information see Registry Publication 5 - Occurrence, Serious Incident and Accident Reporting.

 “Occurrence” means an operational interruption, defect, fault or other irregular circumstance that has or may have influenced flight safety and that has not resulted in an accident or serious incident;

 The objective of both Mandatory and Voluntary Reporting is to contribute to the improvement of air safety by ensuring that relevant information on safety is reported, collected, stored, protected and disseminated.

 The sole objective of occurrence reporting is the prevention of accidents and incidents and not to attribute blame or liability.
 This applies to occurrences that endanger or that, if not corrected, would endanger an aircraft, its occupants or any other person.